WalletWasabi/WasabiDoc/docs/why-wasabi/Coins.md

 ### Manual coin labeling and selection

-Contrary to many other wallets, Wasabi does not show only the total value of bitcoin in the wallet.
-Rather, in both the `Send` and `CoinJoin` tabs there is a list of all the individual UTXOs.
-Because Wasabi requires users to label every receiving address, the history of each coin is clear for the user at first glance.
-In order to spend a specific coin, it must be manually selected, which prevents the wrong coin from being included in the transaction.
+Using Wasabi it is mandatory to label every receiving and destination address.
+This helps the user to know where your coins came from so that you can judge whether there are privacy concerns when sending a specific coin to a specific receiver.
+The default _Send_ workflow let's the user select who should know about this transaction based on the labeling system.

 ## Heuristics identifying change